Doritos, For Her

 "It's not a male and female as much as 'are there snacks for women that can be designed and packaged differently?'
 And yes, we are looking at it, and we're getting ready to launch a bunch of them soon.
 For women, low-crunch, the full taste profile, not have so much of the flavor stick on the fingers, and how can you put it in a purse?
 Because women love to carry a snack in their purse."

 Nooyi, an Indian immigrant, graduated from the Yale School of Management and played lead guitar in an all-girl rock band.
 Forbes reports she is one of only 27 female CEOs currently leading Fortune 500 companies.
-She has been named to Forbes' most powerful women in the world list and frequently speaks on women's leadership, including later in the Freakonomics interview.
+She has been named to Forbes' list of the most powerful women in the world and frequently speaks on women's leadership, including later in the Freakonomics interview.

-As CEO of PepsiCo, she oversees more than a quarter-million global employees, and an empire that includes Frito-Lay, Tropicana and Gatorade.
+As CEO of PepsiCo, she oversees more than a quarter-million global employees and an empire that includes Frito-Lay, Tropicana and Gatorade.

-The internet didn't take too kindly to her idea.
+The Internet didn't take too kindly to her idea.

 My generation marched so future generations of women could enjoy Lady Doritos.— Stacey Garratt (@staceygarratt) February 5, 2018